mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 Thi said, "Kipnu, you've made it!
 Come now, under the fallen tree."

 They walked no more than 50 paces before coming to the base of a massive tree that had been uprooted almost a la'to ago.
 Casra cleared some leaves from the base and opened a wooden door that had just enough space to fit one person at a time.
 Casra descended into the dimly-lit depths below and beckoned Kip to follow hae.
 Once inside, Kip could see a small lantern being lit by a small maman.
-He covered himself, remembering he was still naked.
-Casra had already prepared him a set of reed cloths and shoved them toward him the moment he set foot on the ground.
+He squatted down, both to cover himself and to gain some warmth.
+Casra had already prepared him a set of reed cloths and thi helped him into them.

-"Linyu, grab some antikan from the cupboard."
+"Linyu, grab some ankan from the cupboard."

 "Hi Kipnu.
 Thank you for saving me," the kaln said to him.

 "Hey there...
-So your mother is..."
+So this is... your mother?"

-"I was protecting hae identity."
+Thi nodded.

-Kip nodded, apprehensive, but glad he finally understood what was going on.
+Kip was apprehensive but glad he finally understood what was going on.

 Casra took a satchel from Linyu and dipped hae finger in it.
 "Here, rub some of this on your tongue.
 You'll feel some stinging at first, but it will subside."

 He did as she told and immediately winced.
-"Tha a ot o singing," he tried to said.
+"Tha a ot o siging," he tried to say.

-"Like I said, it will subside," thi reassured him.
-After a minute, the stinging went away along with his headache and and mental haze.
+"It's doing its work," thi reassured him.
+Out of the corner of his eye, Kip could see the kaln eying the ring around his ankle.
+After a minute, the stinging went away along with his headache and his mental haze.

 "It's... gone.
 What is that stuff?" he asked.

 "Kipnu, I have a great deal to explain.
 This is my kaln, Linyu.
-We were sent here together yesterday, on your boat, but we used to live here for many ma'to before."
+We arrived here together yesterday, on your boat, but we used to live here for many ma'to before."

 Linyu handed Kip a square reed bowl of some sort of fish stew, and he eagerly took it and started eating without pause.
 Linyu was surprised and awkwardly took a seat next to his mother.